Optimal Linear Sofic Approximations Of Countable Groups: Effective non-concentration bounds on abelian groups

-where we have used the notation $ T(w)= \{ t: f(t) \le w \}. $ and $ T'(w)= T(w) \setminus \{ 0 \}.$ The following lemma is proven in \cite{Maples} for all finite fields.
-A simple verification shows that it applies verbatim to all finite cyclic groups:
+We use the shorthand $kA$ for $A+ \cdots +A$, where $k$ is the number of summands.
+The following lemma is proven in \cite[Proposition 3.5]{Maples} for all finite fields.
+A simple verification shows that it applies verbatim to all finite cyclic groups.
+For reader's convenience we will sketch the modification needed in the proof.

 \begin{lemma} For any $w>0$ and integer $k \ge 1$, we have